adamsimonini/covid-trends-backend/README.md

 - ![confirm containers are running](images/docker-ps-example.png)

-4. Ensure you have a .env file on the root directory, which includes the appropriate values for the following keys (you may ask a colleague for their .env file, as the values are not to be shared on github):
+4. Ensure you have a .env file (you should ask a colleague for their .env file, as the values are not to be shared on github) on the root directory, which includes the appropriate values for the following keys:

    ```
    # dev environment